Connect with others who understand.

 There are several educational scholarships available for people with hemophilia.
 Read on to learn more about them.
 Make sure to apply on time so you can get the money you need to pay for your education.

-Offered by The Colburn-Keenan Foundation, Inc., this program honors Beth Carew, one of the few women diagnosed with hemophilia A. She died in 1994 of complications of hemophilia, and this hemophilia scholarship was created to keep her name alive.
+Offered by The Colburn-Keenan Foundation, this program honors Beth Carew, who was diagnosed with hemophilia A. She died in 1994 of complications of hemophilia, and this hemophilia scholarship was created to keep her name alive.

-• Description — This scholarship is for students at accredited two- or four-year colleges who are active in their communities, following the example set by Carew.
+• Description — This scholarship is for undergraduate students with bleeding disorders who are active in their communities, following the example set by Carew.

+The 2026 program is closed.
 Applications for this scholarship open in January of every year for the following school year.
-The foundation offers an eligibility quiz that interested students can take to determine whether they should apply.
 Click here to learn more about the scholarship.

 4. The Kevin Child Scholarship

-Kevin Child developed AIDS because of a transfusion he needed due to hemophilia and died a month short of his college graduation.
+Kevin Child was born with hemophilia and died of AIDS-related complications in 1989, a few days before his college graduation.
 His family wanted to honor him and acknowledge the ways that hemophilia can make getting a college degree hard, so they created this scholarship.

-• Description — Students must be pursuing a degree or planning to pursue one at an accredited college or vocational school.
+• Description — Students must be pursuing or planning to pursue postsecondary education at a college, university, or vocational-technical school.

 Other Grants and Scholarships for People Living With Hemophilia